vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 Container image for the workshop
 --------------------------------

-When workshop content is instead bundled into a container image, the ``content.image`` field should specify the image reference identifying the location of the container image to be deployed for the workshop instance.
+When workshop content is bundled into a container image, the ``content.image`` field should specify the image reference identifying the location of the container image to be deployed for the workshop instance.

 .. code-block:: yaml
     :emphasize-lines: 8-9